openvinotoolkit/openvino/docs/ops/arithmetic/CumSum_3.md

 **Short description**: *CumSum* performs cumulative summation of the input elements along the given axis.

-**Detailed description**: *CumSum* performs cumulative summation of the input elements along the `axis` specified by second input.
-By default, the `j-th` output element is the inclusive sum of the first `j` elements in the given sequence and first element in the sequence is copied to the output as is.
+**Detailed description**: *CumSum* performs cumulative summation of the input elements along the `axis` specified by the second input.
+By default, the `j-th` output element is the inclusive sum of the first `j` elements in the given sequence, and the first element in the sequence is copied to the output as is.
 In the `exclusive` mode the `j-th` output element is the sum of the first `j-1` elements and the first element in the output sequence is `0`.
 To perform the summation in the opposite direction of the axis, set reverse attribute to `true`.